 The Prevalence of Co-Occurring Disorders

 Co-occurring mental health disorders are far more common than most people realize.
-Many people have signs of multiple disorders at the same time, and they all deserve attention, treatment, and resolution.
+Many people have signs of multiple disorders at the same time, and they all deserve attention, therapy, and resolution.

 Mental Health and Substance Abuse